 - 3. Do not attempt to operate the machine if any of the following conditions are present: - a.
 The door does not remain securely locked during the entire cycle. - b.
 Excessively high water level is evident. - c.
 Machine is not connected to a properly grounded circuit.

 Do not bypass any safety devices in the machine.

-Never operate the machine with a bypassed or disconnected balance system.
-Operating the machine with severe out-of-balance loads could result in personal injury and serious equipment damage.
+Operating the machine with severe out-ofbalance loads could result in personal injury and serious equipment damage.